-A Typological Focus for Airway Predictability
+A Topologic Focus for Airway Predictability

-This pilot presents an anatomic-typological approach to airway volume improvement for OSA diagnosed subjects as a partial answer to OA pre-selectivity.
+This pilot presents an anatomic-typologic approach to airway volume improvement for patients in whom OSA is diagnosed as a partial answer to OA preselectivity.
 A correlative conclusion relating sleep studies to verify the increase in airway as resolving sleep disturbed breathing is not intended.
-Instead, selected craniofacial typologies reveal the potential for improvement in pharyngeal minimal axial airway in upright awake subjects by identifying anatomic and biophysical changes with an OA.
-It is intended as a qualified practical pre-selective anatomical assessment in the recognition of "good" from "poor" responders for improvement in airway components as "who may successfully use an OA for an enhancement of upright awake minimal axial airway dimensions".
+Instead, selected craniofacial typologies reveal the potential for improvement in pharyngeal minimal axial airway in upright awake patients by identifying anatomic and biophysical changes with an OA.
+It is intended as a qualified practical preselective anatomic assessment in the recognition of "good" from "poor" responders for improvement in airway components as who may successfully use an OA for an enhancement of upright awake minimal axial airway dimensions.